Eat This, Not That: The BEST Alternatives for A Keto Thanksgiving

 Turns out, it’s easy to make pumpkin pie without the carbs and sugar, since pumpkin is already has a natural hint of sweetness.

 This recipe from Wholesome Yum has less than 10 ingredients and relies on an almond flour crust to get the full effect of eating a pie.
 It also uses a natural sweetener and all the pumpkin pie spices to enhance the flavor of the squash.
 With just those few modifications, this pie comes to only 8 grams of carbs per serving, as opposed to the usual, which clocks out at a whopping 40 grams.

 Tips to Stay in Ketosis During the Holidays

 - Keep a mental track of foods that are super high in sneaky carbs.
 And if you end up eating something that’s typically off-limits, don’t stress — just compensate during your other meals.
 If you need a refresher, we’ve outlined a list of foods to eat and avoid in our ultimate keto diet food list.

 - If you’ve been invited to someone else’s house for Thanksgiving lunch or dinner, give them a heads up about your diet and contribute by bringing a dish or two that you know you can eat.

 - If bringing food to a dinner outing isn’t an option, eat something before you go.
 That way you won’t be ravenous and therefore tempted to make decisions you’ll later regret.

-- Drink lemon water and/or apple cider vinegar before meals to improve digestion and absorption of the nutrients you’re eating (this can also help prevent the classic, post-holiday meal bloat).
+- Drink lemon water and/or apple cider vinegar before meals to support digestion and absorption of the nutrients you’re eating (this may also help prevent the classic, post-holiday meal bloat).